-The Bachelor of Business (BBus) provides foundational business theory and skills in the areas of Leadership, Human Resource Management and Marketing.
+The Bachelor of Business (BBus) provides foundational business theory and skills in the areas of Leadership and Management.
 You will be equipped with practical insight for your specialised field with skills, expertise and an ethical framework for a successful business career.

 From Success to Significance

 The Bachelor of Business prepares you for a business career with a strong ethical and faith framework.

 The structure of the BBus is designed to provide you with foundational business theory and skills, and allows you to develop extended knowledge in an area of specialisation by majoring in either Leadership or Accounting.
 For specific information about subjects in each of these three major specialisations, please see the BBus award description page.

 Our BBus faculty are well qualified and experienced professionals.
 Each bring a wealth of knowledge and practical insight in their specialised field, and collectively we are committed to providing you the skills, acumen and ethical framework for a successful business career.

 Associate Professor Philip Lee